-You can revert or “undo” planning actions, including splashing, with Jedox OLAP Server using either Jedox Excel Add-in and Jedox Web, but this functionality requires a bit of foresight.
-It is not possible to spontaneously undo a series of actions; you must first set a reference for undo.
-This explicitly defines an area of the cube where data will be entered, known as setting a reference for undo or an undo lock.
-From the moment such a area is defined on a cube, other users will not be able to enter data in that cube area; however, they will be able to read data (including the user’s current changes).
-OLAP Server maintains an explicit history of undo locks made by the user and allows this user to undo the last action(s) step by step, revert all writeback actions since setting the undo lock, or commit the changes.
-Only after the user either reverts or commits will the lock will be unset, and other users will be able to enter data in the cube area again only after you either revert or commit.
+You can revert or undo planning actions, including splashing, with the Jedox In-Memory DB Server in both Jedox Excel Add-in and Jedox Web, but this functionality requires a bit of foresight.
+You cannot spontaneously undo a series of actions; you must first set a reference for undo.
+This explicitly defines an area of the cube where data will be entered, also known as setting an undo lock.
+From the moment such an area is defined on a cube, other users will not be able to enter data in that cube area; however, they will be able to read data (including the user’s current changes).
+OLAP Server maintains an explicit history of undo locks you make and allows you to undo the last action(s) step by step, revert all writeback actions since setting the undo lock or commit the changes.
+The lock is unset and other users are able to enter data in the cube area again only after you either revert or commit.

 Setting a reference for undo

-Reverts the last change.
-You can also undo several steps in sequence.
+|Undo||Reverts the last change.
+You can undo several steps in a sequence.|

-Reverts all changes since setting the reference area for undo, then removes the undo lock.|
+|Rollback||Reverts all the changes made after setting the reference for undo, then removes the undo lock.|

-Writes all changes to the OLAP cube and then removes the undo lock.|
+|Commit||Writes all the changes on the OLAP cube and then removes the undo lock.|

 Monitoring current undo locks

-The resulting dialog also allows you to pick up a lock that was created in a previous session and subsequently undo single writeback steps from that previous session.
+The resulting dialog also allows you to pick up a lock that was created in a previous session and undo single writeback steps from that previous session.
 Picking up a lock is possible regardless of whether the lock was defined in Jedox Web or Jedox Excel Add-in.